llvm/clangd-www/features.md

 Clangd supports C++20 modules experimentally.
 We can enable this support by `--experimental-modules-support` option.
 The feature is still in experimental stage.
-Feedbacks are welcomed.
+Feedback is welcome.